I Spy Quilt

 I spy quilt

 I won the squares for this I Spy quilt from Melissa way back in May, and I’m embarrassed it took this long to make!
 I hadn’t ever sewn quilt squares together like this, and it is so different from making clothing (which I find quite intuitive) that it took me a ridiculously long time to figure out how to sew the squares together!
 Once I did it it was super straightforward, so I’m not sure what I found so scary about it, especially since this is such a basic quilt!
-Check out some of the gorgeous quilts Melissa has in her etsy shop!
+Check out some of the gorgeous quilt patterns Melissa has in her etsy shop!

 I did get this made just in time to hide it away as a Christmas present for my kids!
 I think they’ll enjoy playing with it together!
 Please ignore the wrinkles; photographing something I’m trying to keep a secret from my kids in daylight was challenge enough without trying to iron it first!